FastAdaBelief: Improving Convergence Rate for Belief-based Adaptive Optimizers by Exploiting Strong Convexity: FastAdaBelief

 \subsection{Why FastAdaBelief can choose a better stepsize?}

-From the design of $\hat{S}_t$ in FastAdaBelief, our algorithm adds a regularization term to the stepsize, which is originally considered to meet the strongly convex condition, but unexpectedly brings significant benefits to the choice of step size.
+From the design o $\hat{S}_t$ in FastAdaBelief, our algorithm adds a vanishing factor to the stepsize, which was originally considered to meet the strongly convex condition, but unexpectedly brings significant benefits to the choice of the step size.
 If we let $\Delta$ denote the stepsize, then stepsizes of SGD, Adam, SAdam, AdaBelief, and FastAdaBelief are shown in the following:

-If we look back into Figure~\ref{fig0}, in region 1, FastAdaBelief chooses a larger stepsize than AdaBelief that is consistent with the ideal optimizer.
-Moreover, in region 2, a big stepsize is desired in the ideal optimizer.
-As a matter of fact, in this region, FastAdaBelief will generate a stepsize bigger than that of Adabelief, SAdam, Adam, and SGD.
+It can also be seen from Figure~\ref{fig0}, that in regions 1 and 2, although the step size of FastAdaBelief is slightly smaller than that of AdaBelief, it is still consistent with the optimal choice.
+FastAdaBelief has large step sizes in both region 1 and 2, but SAdam takes small step sizes.
+Thus FastAdaBelief outperforms SAdam with respect to generalization ability.
+Importantly, the step size of FastAdaBelief decays in general on the order of $O(1/t)$ that allows the optimal solution to be approximated at a smaller step size later in the training process without unnecessary oscillations.
 In addition, in region 3, the ideal optimizer would prefer a small stepsize.
-Indeed, FastAdaBelief takes a smaller stepsize than that of AdaBelief in this region, which is due to the addition of regularization terms.
-In a brief summary, comparison of stepsize selection by FastAdaBelief, AdaBelief, SAdam, Adam and SGD can be seen in Table \ref{tableStepsize}.
-This analysis shows that FastAdaBelief is more in line with the choice of the ideal optimizer and therefore can lead to better performance than the other mainstream optimizers.
+FastAdaBelief takes a smaller stepsize than AdaBelief in this region, which is due to the addition of vanishing factors.

+In summary, a comparison of stepsize selection by FastAdaBelief, AdaBelief, SAdam, Adam and SGD can be seen in Table \ref{tableStepsize}.
+This analysis shows that FastAdaBelief, like AdaBelief, is in line with the choice of the ideal optimizer and therefore can lead to better performance than other mainstream optimizers.
+Moreover, FastAdaBelief has a smaller step size than that of AdaBelief in the later stage of training, which allows the optimizer to approximate the optimal solution more steadily.
+Therefore, FastAdaBelief, like AdaBelief, has a better generalization ability than other algorithms when training deep models.